SoftUni-Internal/interactive-content/EN/03-Exception-Handling/03-Raising-(Throwing)-Exceptions.md

 **When an exception is "thrown"**:
 - The program execution stops
-- The exception travels over the stack
-   - until a matching catch block is reached to handle it
+- The exception travels over the stack until a matching catch block is reached to handle it

-Unhandled exceptions display an error message.
+Unhandled exceptions display an error message and the program execution ends.

 [/slide]